 Public Liability Insurance

 Public liability insurance provides cover against claims made by members of the public who have suffered injury or damage to property in connection with your business.
-On occasions you may be asked to provide proof of your public liability cover.
+Occasionally, you may be asked to provide proof of your public liability cover.
 This is to assure your customer that you have a suitable level of cover for the nature of the work you are being asked to do.

 Disclosure and Barring Service (DBS) Check